Long Distance Hiker

 Over the last few years I have hiked around 10,000 miles including three trips on El Camino de Santiago (some 2,500 miles), The Pacific Crest Trail, The Appalachian Trail and several national walking routes in the UK, The South Downs Way, North Downs Way, West Highland Way and Cape Wrath Trail to name just a few.

 What is it about the outdoors?
 There is something about being out there that amazes me.
-We are meant to be out in the wild.
-Human beings have spent the vast proportion of their existence in the wild.
-The vast proportion.
-Towns and cities are a creation we invented only recently.
-Our bodies are still becoming used to them, we are not actually meant to be there.
-This is why myself, the friends I walk with, run with and most of the people I meet revel in the experience.
+Human beings have spent the vast proportion of their existence in the wild, the vast proportion.
+Towns and cities are a creation we came up with relatively recently.
+Our bodies and minds are still becoming used to them, we are not actually meant to be there.
+This is why I, the friends I walk with, run with and most of the people I meet revel in the outdoor experience.

 It’s the same for a solitary canoeist paddling around Newfoundland.
 The same for a climber setting foot on top of Everest.
 A person in a hang glider soaring over the Pyrenees experiences this feeling too, as does a sailor rounding Cape Horn.
 Yes, it’s about the adventure, the challenge.
-It is, however, primarily because our bodies realise that that is where we were nurtured, where we spent our infancy, that is where we were raised.
+It is, however, primarily because our bodies realise that that is where we were nurtured, where we spent our infancy, and where we were raised.

-We live in a world where we feel the desire to make everything quicker in order to free up more time, which we then fill with more crap.
+We live in a world where we feel the desire to make everything quicker in order to free up more time, which we then fill with something worthless.
 When it all gets too meaningless for me (which is often) I feel the need to escape.
 To be part of the great outdoors, with all my belongings strapped to my back, to be able to camp wherever takes my fancy and to have no decisions to make other than where and when to sleep and eat clarifies, simplifies and puts the world in perspective.